roataway/map-matcher-osrm-backend/README.md

 8. Use this file as the input data for the pre-processing steps described above, it might be convenient to save it as `moldova-latest.osm.pbf` so all the commands in the previous section will work "as is".

-Note: there must be an easier way to do this with `osmosis` from the command line, but for now this is the best way to get it done, that I'm aware of.

 ### Check if all is well